pynbody/topsy/README.md

 By default, it will show you dark matter particles.
 To change this pass `-p gas` to show gas particles or `-p star` for stars.

+If your particles have other quantities defined on them (such as `temp` for gas particles), you can view the density-weighted average quantity by passing `-q temp`.

-By default, it uses matplotlib's `twilight_shifted` colormap.
+By default, topsy uses matplotlib's `twilight_shifted` colormap.
 To change this pass, for example, `-m viridis`, or the name of any other [matplotlib colormap](https://matplotlib.org/stable/tutorials/colors/colormaps.html#sequential).

 Controls in the main window